metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_pooler_v1_manifest.md

 Optional:

 - `fs_type` (String) fsType is filesystem type of the volume that you want to mount.
 Tip: Ensure that the filesystem type is supported by the host operating system.
 Examples: 'ext4', 'xfs', 'ntfs'.
 Implicitly inferred to be 'ext4' if unspecified.
-More info: https://kubernetes.io/docs/concepts/storage/volumes#gcepersistentdisk TODO: how do we prevent errors in the filesystem from compromising the machine
+More info: https://kubernetes.io/docs/concepts/storage/volumes#gcepersistentdisk
 - `partition` (Number) partition is the partition in the volume that you want to mount.
 If omitted, the default is to mount by volume name.
 Examples: For volume /dev/sda1, you specify the partition as '1'.
 Similarly, the volume partition for /dev/sda is '0' (or you can leave the property empty).
 More info: https://kubernetes.io/docs/concepts/storage/volumes#gcepersistentdisk
 - `read_only` (Boolean) readOnly here will force the ReadOnly setting in VolumeMounts.
 Defaults to false.
 More info: https://kubernetes.io/docs/concepts/storage/volumes#gcepersistentdisk